GoogleCloudPlatform/chef-google-compute/README.md

   The port number, which can be a value between 1 and 65535.

 * `network` -
-  A reference to Network resource
+  The network to which all instances in the instance group belong.

 * `region` -
-  A reference to Region resource
+  The region where the instance group is located
+  (for regional resources).

 * `subnetwork` -
-  A reference to Subnetwork resource
+  The subnetwork to which all instances in the instance group belong.

 * `zone` -
   Required.
-A reference to Zone resource
+A reference to the zone where the instance group resides.

 #### Label
 Set the `ig_label` property when attempting to set primary key